nlieli/CompPhys/README.md

 If you cannot get the gnuplot installation to work as intended, you may also run the program in Debug mode.
 This way, all parts of the program related to plotting, are automatically excluded via preprocessor statements.
 You can then just view the results as a console ouput.
+You may also check out the Graphs folder to find images of the graphs.